My son has picked up the pace of reading books this year in 5th grade. His book lists are now in three parts.

 A very relatable story about a girl who feels different.

 Korean Americans + aliens in midwest suburbia.
 This is a clever twist on the Model Minority myth that all Asian Americans are top students and virtuoso musicians.
 Perhaps there is more to that?
 The pacing of this story picks up towards the end, leading to insights about friendships, belonging, and fitting in. [middle grade, ages 9 and up]

 Journey Home by Yoshiko Uchida

 An incredible story describing how Japanese Americans were treated during WWII.

-After being forced into a WWII internment camp, a Japanese American family makes it way back into a hostile world.
-With their lives destroyed, Yuki and her family try to rebuild from scratch with only hope, faith, and courage to lead them. [chapter book, ages 9 and up]
+After being forced into a WWII internment camp, a Japanese American family makes their way back into a hostile world.
+With their lives destroyed, Yuki and her family try to rebuild from scratch with only hope, faith, and courage to lead them. [middle grade, ages 9 and up]

 Booked by Kwame Alexander

 Another cool poetry book that I can relate to about soccer.